CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CaseUpdates_iepd/CaseUpdates.md

 1. Bond is ordered, modified or posted
 2. Documents are filed and accepted into the docket
 3. Charges are added, modified or dismissed
-4. A party of entity is added or removed
+4. A party or entity is added or removed
 5. The expunge/seal flag is set at the case or charge level
 6. One of the above items was previously entered in error and should be removed from the case docket